 Health promotion messages

-Both nationally and on a state level there are health promotion campaigns running, providing resources and support for active lifestyle, weight loss and healthy food choices.
-By increasing your awareness of these programs you can utilise resources and programs that are often free of charge.
+Both nationally and on a state level, health promotion campaigns are running, providing resources and support for an active lifestyle, weight loss and healthy food choices.
+By increasing your awareness of these programs, you can utilise resources and programs that are often free of charge.